What do we mean by employee recognition, and why does it matter?

-Once you’ve drafted ideas for potential rewards, it’s easy to get employee preferences by sending a survey and asking everyone to rank the options.
+Once you’ve drafted ideas for potential rewards, it’s easy to get employee preferences by sending out some survey questions and asking for feedback.
 Giving employees a say in rewards redemption can increase their personal investment in the program and make recognition even more enjoyable.

 When introducing a new system or approach, it’s important that communication around the roll-out is clear and the implementation is as painless as possible.
 Any team participating a new program should be clued in on that program’s purpose, how to use it, and when it will take effect.
 Here are three factors to consider as you’re thinking about implementing or updating a recognition program:

 Management should be aligned on the program’s purpose, especially when they’re leading the roll-out of the program.
 Teams and employees may start to feel jaded if no one is taking it seriously.
 Imagine being on a team where the manager withholds recognition and doesn’t think it’s important while watching the team next door receive reward after reward—it would be demoralizing.